When you are on holiday with your baby or child, there are a number of things to bear in mind:

 Being near water and drowning

 The sea is much harder to sit in as the salt water makes children buoyant and, with the action of the waves, even a baby who can sit stably can be easily knocked over into the water.
 Do not leave them unattended by the sea edge.
-He will love to paddle and be held by you in the water, but put him in a good floatation vest and stay in the shallows as the sea can become unexpectedly deep quickly and have dangerous riptides and currents.
+Your toddler will love to paddle and be held by you in the water, but put them in a good floatation vest and stay in the shallows as the sea can become unexpectedly deep quickly and have dangerous riptides and currents.
 Also make sure your baby or toddler doesn’t get too cold – babies have a much bigger surface area to volume ratio than adults and lose heat more quickly.

 Beach shoes for holiday feet